OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 Clear feature representation gives more options for mobile applications developers and can become a helpful tool for integration preparations on OEM platforms.

+There are [sdl_hmi_integration_guidelines](https://github.com/smartdevicelink/sdl_hmi_integration_guidelines) and [sdl_core_guides](https://github.com/smartdevicelink/sdl_core_guides) in free access for community but none of these documents provide clarifications on SDL system behavior and do not give full description of available features.

 **Creation of Requirements repository will allow to minimize or eliminate the following difficulties:**

 - A lot of requests on Slack regarding SDL feature description since currently the list of SDL features is not clear for community